Welcome to the School of Philosophy St Albans

 Students wishing to continue after the introductory term join our follow-on group (Awareness Group) where they explore four further modules of 10 or 11 weeks on a rotating basis (they can be taken in any order).

-The group currently meets in person on Tuesday evenings.
+The group currently meets on Tuesday evenings, alternately online and in person.

 An outline and expected next start date of each module are shown below (dates may change).